George Alagiah: Personal life

+Illness and death

-On 17 April 2014, it was announced that Alagiah was being treated for colorectal cancer.
+In April 2014, it was announced that Alagiah was being treated for colorectal cancer.
 A statement from the BBC said: "He is grateful for all the good wishes he has received thus far and is optimistic for a positive outcome."
 On 28 June, Alagiah announced on Twitter that he was making "encouraging progress".
 In late October 2015 he announced on Twitter that the treatment was officially over, and he returned to the BBC on 10 November.
 In January 2018 it emerged that the cancer had returned and he would undergo further treatment.

 In March 2018, in an interview with The Sunday Times, Alagiah noted that his cancer was terminal and could have been caught earlier if the screening programme in England, which is automatically offered from the age of 60, was the same as that in Scotland, where it is automatically offered from the age of 50.

-In June 2020 Alagiah said that the cancer had spread to his lungs, liver and lymph nodes, but was not at a "chronic" or "terminal" stage.
-In October 2022, Alagiah announced that his cancer had spread further and he took a break from TV to undergo a new series of treatment.
+In June 2020, Alagiah said that the cancer had spread to his lungs, liver and lymph nodes, but was not at a "chronic" or "terminal" stage.
+He stated in an interview in January 2022 that his cancer would "probably get me in the end", but that he nonetheless felt "very lucky".
+In October 2022, Alagiah announced that his cancer had spread further; he subsequently took a break from television to undergo a new course of treatment.

+Alagiah died on 24 July 2023, at the age of 67.